Anyone with an entrepreneurial mindset and a concept can apply.

 An industry expert with business/entrepreneurial experience who is independent from the technology development and team.

 We are open to faculty and student teams based out of any higher education or research institution in the Great Plains.
 The Great Plains Regional Hub currently comprises of North Dakota, South Dakota, Nebraska, Wyoming, and Montana.

 Applicants do not need to be affiliated with a university or hub member institution to participate in our Regional I-Corps programs.
 We do welcome non-traditional teams that are focused on commercialization of deep technologies and on a path to SBIR/STTR if there are spots.

 Our first preference is for teams based out of higher education institutions.

-However, the National I-Corps program is only open to faculty-led teams affiliated with higher education institutions
+However, the National I-Corps program is only open to teams whose intellectual property is owned by a higher education institution.

 If you have a NSF research award for your technology, you are eligible to apply directly to the National Teams I-Corps program.
 If you do not have an NSF research award for your technology, you will need to attend a Local or Regional program before applying to the National program to receive a letter of recommendation.